libgamera/GAMERA/docs/documentation.md

 - access 3D Galactic gas, magnetic field and spiral arm models, as well as hydrodynamical Supernova Remnant models from accepted and peer reviewed publications

-And here are some things that you can't do at the moment:
+And here are some things that you can't do directly with `GAMERA` at the moment:
-- fitting
+- fitting.
+But you can still write your model with `GAMERA` and use python packages for fitting, described in [this tutorial](fitting_data.md)
 - spatial evolution of particles.
 However, it is possible to approximate by using different zones of particles